 The campus Student Health Center (SHC) is a Preferred Provider and students are required to visit the SHC first, if the SHC is open and the student’s condition is not life-threatening.
 A student may be referred by the SHC to a health care practitioner in the local community, but that referral may or may not be to a Preferred Provider.

-Included in the plan benefits is the NURSE ADVICE LINE.
-Available 24 hours every day of the year, you are urged to call 1-800-977-0027 at no cost to you to describe to a nurse your symptoms and get advice about what to do next.
-The nurse can also help you find a Preferred Provider in your local area.
+Included in the plan benefits is 24-HOUR NURSE ADVICE.
+Available 24 hours every day of the year, you are urged to call 1-800-556-1555 at no cost to you to describe to a nurse your symptoms and get advice about what to do next.
+The nurse can also help you find a practitioner who is a member of the Aetna Preferred Care Provider Network (in which you receive the highest level of benefits) in your local area.

 Complete details about the benefits covered by the CSUHealthLink policy (and limitations and exclusions) can be found by downloading a brochure at www.csuhealthlink.com or you may ask for a brochure at the HSU Center for International Programs or the HSU Office of Distance & Extended Education.